 - 1. Textbook exercise 4.1.3 (basic E/R from English) - 2.
 Textbook exercise 4.1.4 (extending an E/R diagram with further relations) - 3.
 Textbook exercise 4.2.5 (design principles, constraints) - 4.
 Textbook exercise 4.2.6 (more design principles, introducing new concepts) - 5.
 For your answer to 1, specify keys and indicate appropriate referential integrity constraints. (referential integrity and keys) - 6.
 Textbook exercise 4.3.2 (keys of relationships) - 7.
 Textbook exercise 4.4.3 (weak entity sets) - 8.
-Convert ~pdinda/339/HANDOUT/election-example/elect.sql to an ER diagram (ignore the sequences and views only consider the tables) (SQL to ER, including keys, various forms of relationships, and constraints, including referential integrity)
+Convert the RWB FEC data schemas (from the first project, see ~pdinda/339/HANDOUT/rwb/fec/ora and the data dictionaries on the FEC web site) to an ER diagram (SQL to ER, including keys, various forms of relationships, and constraints, including referential integrity)

-Other Problems to Learn More
+Other Problems to Learn More (Not Graded)